laplasianin/angular-jqueryQueryBuilder/README.md

 ```

 #### builder
 Not required, plain js object.
-After builder initialization is completed will be populated by by property .builder which will contain builder object
+After builder initialization is completed will be populated by property .builder which will contain builder object

-### Enhancement
+### Enhancements

 #### Additional events
 - QueryBuilderValueChanged.
 Event fires after any changes in builder values has happened (value is changed, rule/group is added/deleted, operator is changed, group condition is changed)

 ### Notes

 Please note that 2-way binding is not implemented so changes in 'options' attribute don't lead to builder update.
+It was done this way because of performance impact and some problem with circular updates (but may be will be implemented in feauture).
 You have to handle it by yourself:

-- After rules change just call queryBuilder.setRules(newRules) method
+- After rules object changes just call queryBuilder.setRules(newRules) method
 - After any other options change (for instance in filter) you need to reinstantiate builder (because there is no API in jquery).
 The simpliest way to do this is add nd-if into directive and switch it to fals eand then back to true:

 ```html